The-Social-Proof-Foundation/chatr-frontend/README.md

 ## About

-Chatr is building the future of a decentralized community square where free speech thrives on the blockchain.
-Built with modern web technologies and designed for transparency, security, and user empowerment.
+Chatr is building the future decentralized town square where free speech thrives on the blockchain.
+Built with modern web frameworks and designed for transparency, security, and user empowerment.

 ## Tech Stack